OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/media-services/media-services-dotnet-live-encode-with-onpremises-encoders.md

                     {
                     Name = "TestChannelInput001",
                     // Setting 0.0.0.0 for Address and 0 for SubnetPrefixLength
-                    // will allow access tooIP addresses.
+                    // will allow access to IP addresses.
                     Address = IPAddress.Parse("0.0.0.0"),
                     SubnetPrefixLength = 0
                     }